evennia/evennia/docs/source/Components/Command-Sets.md

 In the example above, a specific Cmdset class is removed.
 Calling `delete` without arguments will remove the latest added cmdset.

 > Note: Command sets added using `cmdset.add` are, by default, *not* persistent in the database.

 If you want the cmdset to survive a reload, you can do:

 ```
-@py self.cmdset.add(commands.mycmdset.MyCmdSet, permanent=True)
+@py self.cmdset.add(commands.mycmdset.MyCmdSet, persistent=True)
 ```

 Or you could add the cmdset as the *default* cmdset:

 ```
 @py self.cmdset.add_default(commands.mycmdset.MyCmdSet)